Paul Van Himst

-Paul Guillaume van Himst (born 2 October 1943) is a Belgian former football player and a football manager who played as a forward, most notably for R.S.C.
+Paul Guillaume Van Himst (born 2 October 1943) is a Belgian former football player and a football manager who played as a forward, most notably for R.S.C.
 Anderlecht.
 Regarded as Anderlecht's ultimate club icon, Van Himst holds the record of four Belgian Golden Shoe awards and was named best "Belgian footballer of the twentieth century".

 Early years

 Van Himst was introduced to Anderlecht as a child because his father, who was an ardent fan of Jef Mermans, rarely missed a home match and regularly took his three children to the Émile Versé Stadium.
 The young Van Himst himself started to play football in a neighborhood of Sint-Pieters-Leeuw and on the playground of the Sint-Niklaas Institute where national coach Bill Gormlie took care of the children.
-He was fully noticed when he went to the training fields of the Anderlecht youth complex with his cousin.
+He was noticed when he went to the training fields of the Anderlecht youth complex with his cousin.
 Van Himst was able to keep a ball in the air for several minutes, which made such an impression on chairman Constant Vanden Stock that he promptly had the boy sign a membership card.

 But given Van Himst was barely eight, the connection only became official two years later.
-In the youth series, Van Himst was always allowed to compete with older teammates.
+In the youth series, Van Himst was allowed to compete with older teammates.